 Regularize a Blog for Outreach that has stories from BC members from different regions

 Focus on CROP participants and augment with other BC members for the BC Website.
-The goal would be four to five (4-5) stories per year.
+The goal would be 3 stories per year.

 Standards and approval of stories would require some oversight, so that the message is not marketing one’s business interests, but is focused on why joining the BC is of value to achieving BC policy goals that affect business users.